kburke119/US-Representative-Stock-Analysis/README.md

   - In an effort to try to remain unbiased, we randomized the representatives in each analysis.
 This can cause the analysis to be a bit skewed towards Republicans or Democrats since it is not always equal.
 In the future it might be more efficient to pick equal Republicans and Democrats.
 - How do we view the data from a high level?
   - We were able to visualize the party distribution, number of stock purchases, the sector, the industry, and top stock purchases for each representative.
-  - This can be used at the start of each analysis to get a better understanding of each representative’s trades to then dive deeper.
+  - This can be used at the start of each analysis to get a better understanding of each representative’s trades and to have a better understanding of where to dive into.
 - What did we learn from the deeper dive?
 - Limitations of the Dataset:
   - The dataset did not have the exact purchase/sell price for the US representative’s trades.
 If we had this information we could analyze the % increase and decrease of each trade.